-Health and Welfare and Retirement Benefits: Perguisites
+Health and Welfare and Retirement Benefits; Perquisites

 Prior to 2018, we did not provide any health or welfare benefits to our U.S. employees.
-We did provide reimbursements or extra salary payments for employees, including Mr. Oliveto, to purchase personal health and welfare insurance.
-In 2018, our chief executive officer received medical, dental, vision, life and accidental death and dismemberment insurance generally made available to all of our U.S. employees.
-We do not currently offer any private benefits to our Canadian employees, including Drs.
-Douville and Plat.
+We did provide reimbursements or extra salary payments for employees, including Mr. Oliveto and Mr. Muller, to purchase personal health and welfare insurance.
+In 2018, our chief executive officer received medical, dental, vision, life and accidental death and dismemberment insurance generally made available to all of our U.S.

+employees.
+Our Chief Commercial Officer was provided reimbursement of personal health and welfare insurance through December 31, 2018.
+Beginning January 1, 2019, all employees either receive insurance coverage made available to the U.S. employees or group benefits insurance coverage made available to the Canadian employees.
 We do not provide a 401(k) plan or any other retirement plan to our employees in the United States or Canada.
 We generally do not provide perquisites or personal benefits to our named executive officers, except in limited circumstances.
 Our board of directors may elect to adopt qualified or nonqualified benefit plans in the future, if it determines that doing so is in our best interests.